-- DO find out what candidates liked most and least about their previous employers.
-How do the answers align with what your organization offers and the position entails?
+– Ask candidates about what they liked most and least about their previous employers to see if their answers align with your organization and the position.

 – Provide detailed descriptions of the role, company, and opportunities for advancement to manage expectations effectively.